edulinq/autograder-py/README.md

 The autograder allows course staff to submit on behalf of students using "proxy" submissions.
 The proxy submit command adds two parameters to the normal submission command:

- - `proxy-user` -- The student that the course staff is submitting on behalf of.
+ - `proxy-email` -- The student that the course staff is submitting on behalf of.
  - `proxy-time` -- The "fudged" submission time that is automatically set to the earlier time between now and one minute before the due date.
    - If you want to set the time manually, time is the number of milliseconds from the [Unix Epoch](https://en.wikipedia.org/wiki/Unix_time).